 I didn’t do so great the first, practice week.
 There was a learning curve.
 More of a learning curve than I thought there would be.
 I learned that measuring your food was VERY eye opening.
 I also was having a really hard time hitting my daily goals.
 But it got easier.

 Each week for four weeks we answered a weekly survey with how we felt, our weight, and how well we hit our goals.
 At the beginning we provided a picture.
 Nope, no one will ever see that.
 I didn’t follow the photo rules, me in my big baggy clothes…and we provided a picture at the end.
 Nope, no one will see that one either.

 The first two weeks I rocked it!
 The third week I made several poor food choices that really can be summed up as the Italian Food Bender.
 Yup, it showed on the scale.
 The fourth week I’d lost and was almost back to where I was before the Italian episode…ok.
 Lesson learned!

 This way of eating together with the excellent sleep I was getting was making me feel…good!
 I felt rested and I swear…lighter.

 We were asked to limit or eliminate gluten, dairy and eggs, as they are considered foods that can cause sensitivities.
 Eliminating them for a few weeks helps cleanse your system.
 Well, I kinda didn’t do that.
 I ate eggs, and I had gluten a few times a week.
-Eight weeks later I get WHY I should have avoided them.
+Eight weeks later I understood WHY I should have avoided them.
 My body reacts.
 I didn’t even KNOW that what I was experiencing was related.
 I just thought it was normal.
 I’m a slow learner.
-But once i realized it, wow.
+But once I realized it, wow.